axelwillekens/pubsubdemo/README.md

 # pubsubdemo

 ## QuickStart
-In this directory source the local settings
+Open a terminal and navigate to depubsubdemo folder.
+In this directory source the local settings:
 ```
 . install/local_setup.bash
 ```
-Run the publisher
+Run the publisher:
 ```
 ros2 run my_pub_package my_pub
 ```
+Open another terminal, navigate to depubsubdemo folder and source the local settings.
-Run the subscriber
+Run the subscriber:
 ```
 ros2 run my_sub_package my_sub
 ```